RedBlizard/Hyprland-blizz/README.md

 ## This repo is still work in progress, its still not official  released and under initial development.

-## For the moment please do not use the install script !
+## For the moment please do not use the install script until i say so !

-## This repo is intended to be the new EndeavourOS Hyprland NVIDIA community edition